-The hips, as any other body part, are very sensitive to over use.
-An injury in the labral cartilage, although can be very painful, is completely treatable.
+The hips, as any other body part, are very sensitive to overuse.
+An injury to the cartilage, although can be very painful, is completely treatable.
 There are many exercises to help in preventing hip injury.
 Quite often the athlete doesn’t notice the injury until the situation worsens.
-It’s vital to have all the information necessary to avoid serious damages in the hip as labral tears sometimes happen gradually.
+It’s vital to have all the information necessary to avoid serious damages in the hip as tears sometimes happen gradually.

-This guide will give information on the physiology of the hip structure, symptoms, treatments and tips on how to prevent cartilage damage also known as Labral Tears.
+This guide will give information on the physiology of the hip structure, symptoms, treatments, and tips on how to prevent cartilage damage also known as Labral Tears.

 What is a Labral Tear?

-Labral tears occur when the cartilage slit away from the socket, causing pain and discomfort all around the hip area.
-The repetitive friction of the labral with the bones tear the cartilage.
-In severe cases the labral slides away from its socket.
+These tears occur when the cartilage slit away from the socket, causing pain and discomfort all around the hip area.
+The repetitive friction of the labral with the bones tears the cartilage.
+In severe cases, the cartilage slides away from its socket.

 This injury makes it difficult to run, jump or walk.
-Labral tear develops gradually.
+These tears develop gradually.
 It’s common for athletes to not notice the injury until later when the damage becomes more serious.
-Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femour).
+Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femur).

 What is the use of the Labral cartilage?

-Though cartilages at difference of muscles do not heal by themselves, a right exercise plan can prevent future injuries.
+Though cartilages are different to muscles do not heal by themselves, a right exercise plan can prevent future injuries.
 However, once the cartilage is damaged clinical intervention is the best solution.

 What causes Labral Tears?

 Many conditions can cause labral tears.
-The most common is repetitive twisting or cutting performed in sports such as long distance running or hockey.
+The most common is repetitive twisting or cutting performed in sports such as long-distance running or hockey.
 It’s also fair to say that irregular bone structure can cause the joints to move irregularly.
-Over time, this can lead to tears forming in the labral cartilage.
+Over time, this can lead to tears forming in the cartilage.
 Additionally, Genetic conditions or bone abnormalities can also cause cartilage deterioration.
-In many cases the bones move improperly when connecting with each other, and as a result damaging the cartilage.
-Labral tears can also be the consequence of sudden or extreme joint movements.
+In many cases, the bones move improperly when connecting with each other, and as a result, damaging the cartilage.
+The tears can also be the consequence of sudden or extreme joint movements.
 Other causes are natural bone deterioration due to aging or lack of flexibility.

 - Natural deterioration due to age